JonAlverson19/EmailReputation/README.md

 # EmailReputation
 Searches current directory for emails in the .eml file format and pulls IPs from them to retrieve the reputation data on that IP.
+It will also return links for embedded images and a type check for attatchments.
 These files can be obtained from gmail by opening the email and selecting 'show original' from the triple dot more button.
 Note: This method does require opening the email first, which may not be safe.
 Seek other analysis methods if you don't trust an email before opening it.

 # Requirements